ETC-A/etca-spec/extensions/memory-operands-1/README.md

 A `dP` is the same size as a logical address in the current mode.
 However, similarly to [full-immediates](../full-immediates/README.md), this extension cannot encode an 8 byte displacement.
 In `quadword` address mode, a `dP` is 4 bytes.

-If the [register expansion](../expanded-registers/README.md) extension is available, then a `REX.Q` prefix may be used with instructions in these formats if
+If the [register expansion](../expanded-registers/README.md) extension is available, then `REX.Q` may be used with instructions in these formats if
   - The instruction contains a `dP`
   - The current Addressing Mode is `quadword`

 In this case, the `dP` is an 8-byte value rather than a 4-byte value.

-For other instructions in these formats, `REX.Q` is **illegal**, not reserved.
-This terminology means that if a `REX` prefix is present, the 8s bit must be 0 and that further extensions must not change this.

-`REX.Q` remains reserved in formats not specified by this extension.

-`REX.A`, `REX.B`, and `REX.X` prefixes are allowed with these instructions, but only if the register expansion prefix is enabled.

 # Added Instruction Formats